lordmulder/DoubleFilerScanner/README.txt

 differing content will have different SHA-1 values with very high certainty.

-All computed SHA-1 values are stored in a hash table, so collisions are found quick and we do *not* need to compare every digest to every other one.
+All computed SHA-1 values are stored in a hash table, so collisions are found quickly and we do NOT need to compare every digest to every other one.
 Also, the files are processed concurrently in multiple "worker" threads in order to parallelize and speed-up the SHA-1 computations on multi-core processors.
 On our test machine it took ~15 minutes to analyse all the ~260,000 files on the